 I ran to hug my sister, nearly knocking her to the ground.
 It had been three months since seeing her at Christmas back in the States.
 This reunion was a little far from home, however.
 We were in one of my favorite cities in the world – Rome, Italy.

 Close to 4 years later, I was so lucky to be back in this special place.
 This time I was with my baby sister who was now experiencing her first trip abroad.
-Rome was our home base for a week as we set out on daily adventures throughout the city and beyond, most notably to Tuscan villages and Florence (all to be shared in a blog post to come).
+Rome was our home base for a week as we set out on daily adventures throughout the city and beyond, most notably to Tuscan villages and Florence.

 While Rome may be known for its host of historical monuments – the Colosseum, Trevi Fountain, St. Peter’s Basilica – I appreciate the quieter moments of this bustling capital city.
 Wishing to scope out Rome’s everyday charm, we stayed right along the tram line in Trastevere, my favorite neighborhood.
 Located across the Tiber River, hidden away from tourists, Trastevere sits between cobbled streets and hilly avenues.
 One of the best routes to Trastevere is by foot over the Ponte Sisto Bridge, which offers a delightful view of St. Peter’s to the north.